Multi-Level Monte Carlo Training of Neural Operators: Numerical experiments

 \section{Numerical experiments}

-We evaluate the efficiency MLMC training algorithm for neural operators on four state-of-the-art architectures: \textit{(i)} Fourier neural operator (FNO) \citep{li2021fourier}, \textit{(ii)} message passing neural PDE solver (MP-PDE) \citep{brandstettermessage}, and \textit{(iii)} geometry-informed neural operator transformer (GINOT) \citep{liu2025geometryinformedneuraloperatortransformer}.
-Additional experiments with \textit{(iv)} mesh-free convolutional neural network \citep{zakariaei2025multiscale} are presented in \cref{sec_mfconv}.
-The test-cases considered in this work consist of standard (time-dependent) nonlinear PDE problems which are summarized in \cref{app_test_problem}, and include a fluid flow past a cylinder, and a complex 3D jet engine brackets dataset~\citep{10.1115/1.4067089}.
-Note that the aim of this work is \emph{not} to introduce new architectures, but rather improve the computational cost/accuracy trade-off in operator learning through MLMC training.
+We evaluate the efficiency of the MLMC training algorithm for neural operators on three state-of-the-art neural operators architectures: \textit{(i)} Fourier neural operator (FNO) \cite{li2021fourier}, \textit{(ii)} message passing neural PDE solver (MP-PDE) \cite{brandstettermessage}, and \textit{(iii)} geometry-informed neural operator transformer (GINOT) \cite{liu2025geometryinformedneuraloperatortransformer}.
+Additional experiments with \textit{(iv)} mesh-free convolutional neural network \cite{zakariaei2025multiscale} are also reported.
+The test-cases considered in this work consist of standard (time-dependent) nonlinear PDE problems, and include a fluid flow past a cylinder, and a complex 3D jet engine brackets dataset~\cite{10.1115/1.4067089}.
+Note that the aim of this work is not to introduce new architectures, but rather improve the computational cost/accuracy trade-off in operator learning through MLMC training.
 All experiments are repeated on three random seeds and the results are averaged.
 The simulations are performed on a single Nvidia A100 GPU with 80GB of RAM.
+Code to reproduce all experiments in this study is openly available at \url{https://github.com/JRowbottomGit/mlmc_optim}.